 We are thrilled to be partnering with Blackpool Council.
 Blackpool has been the UK’s most popular seaside destination for more than a century.
 Loved and visited by millions, it boasts beautiful sandy beaches and fabulous attractions.

 The final design of our BinForGreenSeas !

-The winning concept was designed by Emily Hodgkinson and George Davis, 2nd year product design students from the University of East London.
+The BinForGreenSeas is designed by Emily Hodgkinson and George Davis, product design students from the University of East London.

 “Having grown up in Sussex and spending my childhood visiting beaches all along the south coast, this particular project was personal for me from day one.
-As the first #BinForGreenSeas is destined for Littlehampton I felt compelled to make this project a success by creating a memorable design which would open people’s eyes to the issue of plastic waste.
-George and I were astounded when we first started to find out about the disastrous effects plastic is having all around the world and it can’t be allowed to continue.
-I want to make sure our oceans and beaches are a clean and natural environment so that children for generations to come can create the childhood memories I was lucky enough to have.
+I felt compelled to make this project a success by creating a memorable design which would open people’s eyes to the issue of plastic waste.
+I want to make sure our oceans and beaches are a clean and natural environment, so that children for generations to come, can create the childhood memories I was lucky enough to have.
 I’m just thankful that being a product design student has put me in the position where I could actually make a difference.”
 Emily Hodgkinson, Product Design Student – University of East London.

 “As a product design student, working alongside GreenGeas Trust in the designing of a bin has broadened my outlook on the design world and how product designers shape the world, positively and negatively.
 Taking part in the project has shown me what a huge impact plastic waste can have on the natural environment but it has also shown me how, if we work together, we can help stop this issue.
 The GreenSeas Trust beach clean at Littlehampton and the BinforGreenSeas project will help influence my future designs to be more environmentally aware.”
 George Davis, Product Design Student – University of East London.